Dadido3/D3iot/light/emission/README.md

 - XYZ to DCS transformation.
 - DCS to XYZ transformation.
-- Supports lights/modules with up to 6 differently emitters of different color (Up to 3 primaries like RGB, and up to 3 higher CRI "white" LEDs).
+- Supports devices/modules with up to 6 emitters of different color (Up to 3 primaries like RGB, and up to 3 higher CRI "white" LEDs).
 - Optimizes automatically for high CRI and high luminance output, if the device supports that (RGBW or RGBCW).

 ## Usage